hit9/bitproto/benchmark/unix/README.rst

 Github Actions
 ^^^^^^^^^^^^^^

-The results of bitproto benchmark on unix like system can be found on github actions, which are runned on `virtual machines <https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources>`_
+The results of bitproto benchmark on unix like system can be found on `github actions <https://github.com/hit9/bitproto/actions?query=workflow%3A%22bitproto+benchmark%22>`_, which are runned on `virtual machines <https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources>`_
 (with 2-core CPU).

-The data in the following tables comes from `this github actions run(https://github.com/hit9/bitproto/actions/runs/526600150)`_.
+The data in the following tables comes from `this github actions run <https://github.com/hit9/bitproto/actions/runs/526600150>`_.

 Standard Mode
 ''''''''''''''